Our free membership, business.com+, takes the pain out of choosing new business services.

 3. Florida is attractive for small businesses seeking growth.

 When startups flock to an area, more businesses tend to follow because money typically follows opportunity.
-In a WalletHub study, Florida ranked fourth in the country for the highest average growth in the number of small businesses.
+In a WalletHub study, Florida ranked fourth in the country for average growth in the number of small businesses.

 4. Florida appeals to businesses looking for lower costs.

 Florida is attractive from a financial perspective for businesses aiming to reduce operational costs.
-The cost of living is much lower in Florida than in states such as New York and California, giving execs and employees greater financial freedom.
+The cost of living is significantly lower in Florida than in states such as New York and California, giving execs and employees greater financial freedom.
 Real estate, labor and capital are also less expensive in Florida than in many other states.

 FYIDid you know